Leninets-class submarine

 The Leninets or L class were the second class of submarines to be built for the Soviet Navy.
 Twenty-five were built in four groups between 1931 and 1941.
 They were minelaying submarines and were based on the British L-class submarine, HMS L55, which was sunk during the British intervention in the Russian Civil War.
 Some experience from the previous Dekabrist-class submarines was also utilised.
-The boats were of the saddle tank type and mines were carried in two stern galleries as pioneered on the pre-war Russian submarine Krab (1912), the world's first minelaying submarine.
+The boats were of the saddle tank type and mines were carried in two stern galleries as pioneered on the pre-war Russian submarine Krab (1912).
 These boats were considered successful by the Soviets.
 Groups 3 and 4 had more powerful engines and a higher top speed.

 Ships

 Group 1

-Six ships were built (L1 to L6), all launched in 1931.
+Six ships were built (L-1 to L-6), all launched in 1931.
 Three were assigned to the Baltic Fleet and three to the Black Sea Fleet, including Soviet submarine L-3.

 Group 2

-Six ships were built (L7 to L 12) and launched between 1935 and 1936.
+Six ships were built (L-7 to L-12) and launched between 1935 and 1936.
 All were built for the Pacific Fleet by plant 202 "Dalzavod" Vladivostok and plant 199 Komsomolsk-na-Amure.